-- Bearer Assertions: Any entity in possession of a bearer assertion (e.g. the bearer) can use it to get access to the associated resources (without demonstrating possession of a cryptographic key).
+- 1. Bearer Assertions: Any entity in possession of a bearer assertion (the bearer) can use it to get access to the associated resources (without demonstrating possession of a cryptographic key).
 To prevent misuse, bearer assertions need to be protected from disclosure in storage and in transport.
-A secure communication channel is required between all entities to avoid leaking the assertion to unauthorized parties. - 2.
+Secure communication channels are required between all entities to avoid leaking the assertion to unauthorized parties. - 2.
 Holder-of-Key Assertions: To access the associated resources, the entity presenting the assertion must demonstrate possession of additional cryptographic material.
 The token service thereby binds a key identifier to the assertion and the client has to demonstrate to the relying party that it knows the key corresponding to that identifier when presenting the assertion.
 This mechanism provides additional security properties.